rapid7/insightconnect-workflows/workflows/List_All_Inactive_Assets_with_InsightVM_from_Slack/help.md

 For example, in a direct message to your Chatbot:
 * `@Rapid7 InsightConnect list-inactive`

+The workflow is set to list assets that haven't been scanned in 14 days.
+To edit this number, please change the input for the "Get Inactive Assets" step.

 ## Technical Details

 Plugins utilized by workflow: